CaptEmulation/nitrogen-website/source/guides/temperature/admin.md

 And that's it.
 We've successfully built a device, hooked it up to a Nitrogen service, and managed and viewed its telemetry remotely.
 We could have done this anywhere in the world, on any network, and the Nitrogen service would have routed these messages from our thermometer.
 And all of the potentially sensitive data this camera is collecting is only accessible to you because of the permissions that the Nitrogen service enforces.

-The next guide will walk you through building your [a controllable light device](/guides/light/setup.html)
+The next guide will walk you through building your [a controllable camera device](/guides/camera/camera.html)